dwy6626/ftx-lending-bot/README.md

 - add `FTX_API` and `FTX_API_SECRET` to repo > settings > secret.
 - modify the sub-account, coin and lending rate in `.github/workflows/cron.yml`

+### Re-enable

+because scheduled workflow are automatically disabled after 60 days inactivity, there is another workflow `reenable.yml` run monthly to automatically re-enable the workflows

 ## Disclaimer

 Do not upload / commit your API key and secret to internet!
 Keep them in private.